Topic: Water Into Wine. First Sign. Category: Son of Man>

 exclusion into inclusion

 Jesus used humanity’s cultural structure to empower the ones at the lowest end.
-The servants are not participating in the wedding as they are not guests, they are servants.
-In the culture of the time servants are on the low end of the social scale.
+The servants were not participating in the wedding as they were not guests, they were servants.
+In the culture of the time servants were on the low end of the social scale.

-Yet it is the servants who are empowered.
-They participate in the miracle and know where the choice wine had came from and who was responsible.
+Yet it is the servants who were empowered.
+They participated in the miracle and knew where the choice wine had came from and who was responsible.
 This is a beautiful picture of the Kingdom of God.
 How the lowest in man’s kingdom is raised up into a community of inclusion and equality.

 Water into wine, old into new, exclusion into inclusion.